HCaseira/lowder_flutter/example/README.md

 }
 ```

-Now a Widget can use this property type:
+Now a Widget can use this property like this:
 ```dart
 registerWidget("DemoWidget", (params) {
     return Container(